-The above is particularly true of this film depicting the biographical story of — born with cerebral palsy — Dublin writer and painter Christy Brown, for its stars Daniel Day-Lewis and Brenda Fricker, most definitely brought Brown’s story to life in Jim Sheridan’s 1989 production.
+The above is particularly true of this film depicting the biographical story of Dublin writer and painter Christy Brown, who is born with cerebral palsy.
+Its stars Daniel Day-Lewis and Brenda Fricker most definitely brought Brown’s story to life in Jim Sheridan’s 1989 production.

 My Left Foot is truly one of the best Irish movies of all time.
-Indeed, Day-Lewis and Fricker both won Academy awards for best actors in both the male and female categories.
+Indeed, Day-Lewis and Fricker both won Academy Awards for best actor in both the male and female categories.

 7. The Crying Game (1992) – a bizarre film about The Troubles

-The Crying Game certainly achieved the above, and I need to be careful here in order not to give the game away, if you’ve seen the film well, then I guess you know about the sting in the tail.
+The Crying Game certainly achieved the above, and I need to be careful here not to give the game away, but if you’ve seen the film, then I guess you know about the sting in the tail.

-The film plot revolves around the story of an IRA hitman played superbly by Steven Rae who after killing a British soldier goes on the run to England meets and falls in love with the girlfriend of the soldier and gets involved with his former IRA comrades.
+The film’s plot revolves around the story of an IRA hitman, played superbly by Steven Rae, who, after killing a British soldier, goes on the run to England.
+There, he meets and falls in love with the soldier’s girlfriend, and gets involved with his former IRA comrades.

-The film initially was not particularly commercially successful deals with the complex issues of, race, political violence and gender, eventually after its American release, went on to great commercial success on both sides of the Atlantic helped in no small way by the popularity of its soundtrack.
+The film was not initially commercially successful.
+However, after its American release, it went on to great commercial success on both sides of the Atlantic, helped in no small way by the popularity of its soundtrack.

-The film’s writer and director Neil Jordan took home an Oscar for Best Original Screenplay and the film was nominated for a total of six Oscars.
+The film’s writer and director, Neil Jordan, took home an Oscar for Best Original Screenplay, and the film was nominated for six Oscars.

 6. Hunger (2008) – one of the best Irish movies about The Troubles

-Sands is portrayed by Irish/German actor Michael Fassbender, interestingly and in light of the film’s subject matter, Fastbender’s mother is the great-grand-niece of Irish revolutionary and politician Michael Collins.
+Sands is portrayed by Irish/German actor Michael Fassbender.
+Interestingly, and in light of the film’s subject matter, Fassbender’s mother is the great-grand-niece of Irish revolutionary and politician Michael Collins.

 5. The Commitments (1991) – a great musical comedy-drama film

-The setting is one of the paramount elements which go to lift a film from mediocre to greatness.
+The setting is one of the principal elements that lift a film from mediocrity to greatness.
 The setting should emphasize the theme and mood of the film but never be allowed to distract from the story.

-The film is genuinely funny, the soundtrack, though not specifically written for the film, is exceptionally performed and the roles acted superbly including the Elvis obsessed father of Jimmy Rabbit Colm Meaney.
+The film is genuinely funny, the soundtrack, though not written explicitly for the film, is exceptionally performed, and the roles acted superbly, including the Elvis obsessed father of Jimmy Rabbitte.

 4. The Guard (2011) – a classic Irish comedy film

-In The Guard, Gleeson plays the slightly corrupt policeman to a tee, crooked, prostitute using, and totally disrespecting of his superior officers but with the saving grace of loving his mother — a likeable rogue.
+In The Guard, Gleeson plays the slightly corrupt policeman to a tee.
+He is crooked, prostitute using, and disrespecting of his superior officers.
+However, his one saving grace is his love for his mother, making him a likeable rogue.

-Yes, the film has the usual drug-crime plot and a well-executed shoot-out as a climax and uses the striking Connemara landscape unobtrusively but effectively but what lifts the Guard above other similar movies is the flowing well-crafted relationship between Gleeson and Cheadle.
+Yes, the film has the usual drug-crime plot, a well-executed shoot-out as a climax, and uses the striking Connemara landscape unobtrusively but effectively.
+However, what lifts The Guard above other similar movies is the flowing well-crafted relationship between Gleeson and Cheadle.

 3. The Wind That Shakes the Barley (2006) – a classic Irish history drama

-A young Cillian Murphy plays the film’s main protagonist Damien who is about to leave Ireland for London but becomes reluctantly involved through his brother in the fight for independence.
+A young Cillian Murphy plays the film’s main protagonist Damien who is about to leave Ireland for London.
+However, he becomes reluctantly involved through his brother in the fight for independence.

 2. The Magdalene Sisters (2002) – a compelling Irish drama film

-Written and directed by actor/director Peter Mullan, this harsh and gritty film does contain sufficient comic moments to somewhat lighten and lessen its horrific theme and has achieved its deserved global recognition.
+Written and directed by actor/director Peter Mullan, this harsh and gritty film does contain sufficient comic moments to somewhat lighten and lessen its horrific theme.
+It has achieved its deserved global recognition.

 1. Michael Collins (1996) – one of the best movies about Ireland

-An epic film directed by Neil Jordan, Michael Collins tells the story of the Irish patriot, revolutionary, politician and statesman that was Collins.
+An epic film directed by Neil Jordan, Michael Collins tells the story of the Irish patriot, revolutionary, politician, and statesman that Collins was.

-The cast was lead by Irish actor Liam Neeson and with stars such as Alan Rickman, Julia Roberts, Brendan Gleeson, Stephen Rae adding their combined talent to this biopic all the ingredients for a great film were present.
+The cast was lead by Irish actor Liam Neeson.
+With stars such as Alan Rickman, Julia Roberts, Brendan Gleeson, and Stephen Rae adding their combined talent to this biopic, all the ingredients for a great film were present.

-However the film was not a huge commercial success; a budget of twenty-five million only returned a marginal box office return of twenty-eight million, it did receive exceptional critical and audience approval.
+However, the film was not a huge commercial success; a budget of 25 million only returned a marginal box office return of 28 million.
+It did receive exceptional critical and audience approval, though.

-While there is some debate over minor historical discrepancies, in general, the film shows the grittiness and violence of the War for Independence and the subsequent Civil War in an honest and realistic fashion.
+There is some debate over minor historical discrepancies.
+However, the film overall shows the grittiness and violence of the War for Independence and the subsequent Civil War honestly and realistically.

-Since 2013 there has been a twenty-five per cent increase in every year on funding raised from Irish tax relief eligible projects; in 2014 alone €237m was committed to the country’s economy from film production.
+Since 2013 there has been a 25% increase every year in funding raised from Irish tax relief eligible projects.
+In 2014 alone, €237m was committed to the country’s economy from film production.